rulewis/journey-optimizer.en/help/using/create-email-content.md

 >[!CONTEXTUALHELP]
 >id="ac_edition_preheader"
 >title="Using a preheader"
->abstract="The preheader lets your configure a short summary text that will delivers a higher open rate for your email."
+>abstract="The preheader lets you configure a short summary text that can help you better track and customize your emails."

-A preheader is a short summary text that follows the subject line when viewing an email from your inbox.
-The preheader delivers an higher open rate.
+A preheader is a short summary text that follows the subject line when viewing an email from your email client.
+The preheader can help you better track and customize your emails.

-Select the **[!UICONTROL Preheader]** edit box and complete the content.
+Select the **[!UICONTROL Preheader]** edit box and add  content.

 You can add a **[!UICONTROL Content block]**, a **[!UICONTROL Dynamic content]** or a **[!UICONTROL Personalization fields]** in the preheader content.

 >[!NOTE]
 >
->Note that preheader is not compatible with all email programs.
-When not supported, preheader will not display.
+>Note that preheaders are not compatible with all email clients.
+When not supported, the preheader does not display.

 ## Background settings {#about-backgrounds}